-Special condition 6 of consent 1123-3 limits the concentration of unionised-ammonia to not exceed 0.006 g/m when measured at the downstream monitoring location on the Kapuni Stream.
-In any case the discharge shall not cause the concentration of un-ionised ammonia to exceed 0.025 g/m in the Kapuni Stream at this point, this limit is set for the protection of aquatic species.
+Special condition 6 of consent 1123-3 limits the concentration of unionised-ammonia to not exceed 0.006g/ when measured at the downstream monitoring location on the Kapuni Stream.
+In any case the discharge shall not cause the concentration of un-ionised ammonia to exceed 0.025 g/m in the Kapuni Stream at this point.
+This limit is set for the protection of aquatic species.

-Results provided by Vector show that compliance was achieved throughout the monitoring period.
-In 2017-2018, the maximum recorded downstream un-ionised ammonia concentration was 0.01 g/m on 28 August 2017.
+Results provided by the Company show that compliance was achieved throughout the monitoring period.
+In 2018-2019, no unionised ammonia was recorded above the Company limit of detection $(0.00 \text{ g/m}^3)$ for the entire monitoring period.